thomasjbradley/markbot/README.md

       - ['.btn-subtle', ['font-size', 'text-decoration']]
       # Starting the array with an `@` and a matching string will look inside media queries
       - ['@110em']
+      # Adding another argument at the end will be a custom error message
+      - ['.btn-subtle', ['font-size', 'text-decoration'], 'The `.btn-subtle` shouldn’t be used']
+      - ['@110em', '.btn-subtle', ['font-size', 'text-decoration'], 'The `.btn-subtle` shouldn’t be used']

     # Regex searches on the file
     # If given an array, the second argument can be a custom error message